Argennon-Project/ADAGs/README.md

     - this operation is possible only if ADAGs is the current admin of that contract
 - Deploying a new governance system

-### Crowdfunding Campaigns
+### Token Sales

-Several crowdfunding campaigns may be held before the launch of the Argennon blockchain, all of them will follow a set of predefined rules:
+Several token sales may be held before the launch of the Argennon blockchain, all of them will follow a set of predefined rules:

-- Every crowdfunding is conducted using a smart contract: the *CF contract*, and it has its own token: the *ICO token*.
+- Every token sale is conducted using a smart contract: the *TS contract*, and it has its own token: the *ICO token*.
-  Users may only buy *ICO tokens* from the *CF contract*.
-These ICO tokens can be burnt and converted to the ARG token in 1:1 ratio using the CF contract at any time.
+  Users may only buy *ICO tokens* from the *TS contract*.
+These ICO tokens can be burnt and converted to the ARG token in 1:1 ratio using the TS contract at any time.
 - The ICO token is redeemable.
-This means anyone can redeem his ICO tokens using the CF contract and get a refund.
-The redemption price depends on the time since the start of the crowdfunding and the amount of funds the crowdfunding has raised so far:
+This means anyone can redeem his ICO tokens using the TS contract and get a refund.
+The redemption price depends on the time since the start of the token sale and the amount of funds the token sale has raised so far:
-    - If the amount of raised funds has not yet reached the threshold defined in the CF contract, a user may redeem at 100% price.
+    - If the amount of raised funds has not yet reached the threshold defined in the TS contract, a user may redeem at 100% price.
-    - If the amount of raised funds has reached the threshold, then the redemption price will drop to the price defined in the CF contract, which is determined by the ADAGs and usually is 90%.
+    - If the amount of raised funds has reached the threshold, then the redemption price will drop to the price defined in the TS contract, which is determined by the ADAGs and usually is 90%.
 It is guaranteed that a user can redeem at that price for a configured time interval, which again is determined by the ADAGs and usually is one year.
       After that time interval, the ICO token may not be redeemable, and the user should only convert them to the ARG token.
       (*Actually even after this time interval, the ICO tokens are still redeemable.
 However, since the contract will allow the withdrawal of funds, the redemption price could be anything based on the amount of remaining funds.*)

-- When a crowdfunding is done, the earnings of the crowdfunding will be automatically sent to the ARG ERC20 contract address and hence, it will be distributed between ARG holders, or it will be sent to the ADAGs smart contract and will be used for grant programs.
+- When a token sale is done, the earnings of the token sale will be automatically sent to the ARG ERC20 contract address and hence, it will be distributed between ARG holders, or it will be sent to the ADAGs smart contract and will be used for grant programs.